rubyreferences/rubyref/advanced/extensions.md

                                             ; is not specified and
                                             ; arguments are given more
                                             ; than sufficient.
+                                            ;
+                                            ; However, handling final
+                                            ; argument as keywords if
+                                            ; method was not called with
+                                            ; keywords (whether final
+                                            ; argument is hash or nil) is ; deprecated.
+In that case, a
+                                            ; warning will be emitted, and
-    sym-for-block-arg              := "&"   ; Indicates that an iterator
-                                            ; block should be captured if
+                                            ; in Ruby 3.0 it will be an error. sym-for-block-arg              := "&"   ; Indicates that an iterator ; block should be captured if
                                             ; given